*** Just a test ***

 - Use metal garbage cans that have secure lids.
 Plastic cans should have snap covers, but are not as secure.
 Ammonia can be sprayed or poured into plastic garbage bags to discourage raccoons from feeding.

-- Most human exposures to rabies occur when people attempt to rescue sick or hurt wild animals that, upon testing, are rabid.
+- Most human exposures to rabies occur when people attempt to rescue sick or hurt wild animals that, upon testing, are found to be rabid.